muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 The meaning of a `<that>` which is the special empty string option is exactly the same as if it were explicitly `0iIGNORANCE`.
-This special **Duo** shorthand is provided to better support the common special case of a singleton secondary-level data type possrep Which necessarily must be expressed with a **Duo** but doesn't have a meaningful `<that>` component.
+This special **Duo** shorthand is provided to better support the common special case of a singleton higher-level data type possrep Which necessarily must be expressed with a **Duo** but doesn't have a meaningful `<that>` component.

 Examples: